Sumo Logic App for Redis

 * db_cluster_address - Enter the cluster hostname or ip address that is used by the application to connect to the database.
 It could also be the load balancer or proxy endpoint.

 * `db_cluster_port` - Enter the database port.
-If not provided, a default port will be used.
+If not provided, a default port will be used.notedb_cluster_address

-db_cluster_address and db_cluster_port should reflect the exact configuration of DB client configuration in your application, especially if you instrument it with OT tracing.
-The values of these fields should match exactly the connection string used by the database client (reported as values for the net.peer.name and net.peer.port metadata fields).
+should reflect the exact configuration of DB client configuration in your application, especially if you instrument it with OT tracing.
+The values of these fields should match exactly the connection string used by the database client (reported as values for the net.peer.name and net.peer.port metadata fields). - Apply the following labels to your Redis pods:

 For example, if your application uses “redis-prod.sumologic.com:3306” as the connection string, the field values should be set as follows: db_cluster_address=redis-prod.sumologic.com db_cluster_port=3306